-Utah is an amazing place for outdoor lovers, with red rock formations, plenty adventure, and lots of wide-open spaces.
+Utah is an amazing place for outdoor lovers, with red rock formations, plenty of adventure, and lots of wide-open spaces.
 These are some of our favorite national and state parks to visit to experience the beauty of Utah landscapes!

-This south-central Utah park is also in the heart of red rock country and has lots of canyons, cliffs, and natural bridges to explore.
-There are 15 day hiking trails in the Fruita area and also popular backcountry routes in multiple areas.
-The Fruita campground has 71 campsites, or you can obtain a free backcountry permit for camping outside of the developed campground.
-Something interesting about this park is that there are fruit and nut orchards within a couple miles of the visitors’ center.
+Capitol Reef National Park is a south-central Utah park located in the heart of red rock country.
+It has lots of canyons, cliffs, and natural bridges to explore and there are 15 day hiking trails in the Fruita area as well as popular backcountry routes.
+The Fruita campground has cozy campsites, or you can obtain a free backcountry permit for camping outside of the developed campground.
+Something interesting about this park is that there are fruit and nut orchards within a couple of miles of the visitors’ center.
 This park also received an International Dark Sky Designation, which means that it’s an excellent spot for nighttime star photography.

-The most remarkable structures in this national park are the hoodoos, which are rock pillars left standing after the forces of erosion have shaped them.
+The most remarkable structures in Bryce Canyon National Park are the hoodoos, which are rock pillars left standing after the forces of erosion have shaped them.
 The colors of rock range from red to orange, pink, white, and brown in a vivid spectrum that is marvelous to see.
-There are easy, moderate, and strenuous hikes that take you past the rock formations and a free shuttle service offered between April and October to cut down on traffic congestion.
-There are two campground sites and lodging at the Bryce Canyon Lodge as well.
+One of the best places to visit in Utah, Bryce Canyon National Park offers easy, moderate, and strenuous hikes that take you past the rock formations, and shuttle services on-site between April and October.
+There are also two campground sites at Bryce Canyon and lodging is available at the Lodge at Bryce Canyon.
 In the summer, consider taking a guided horseback ride to experience the park in a unique and authentic way.

 Another natural feature that Utah is famous for is the Great Salt Lake, and the best place to see it is at Antelope Island State Park.
 This is a place to explore backcountry trails on horseback, spend the night looking up at the stars in a primitive campsite, and take a walk along a sandy beach.
 The park is also home to free-ranging bison, bighorn sheep, and millions of birds.
 Boating, fishing, off-roading, and mountain biking are also popular here.

-Many people don’t expect to find sand dunes in Utah, let alone ones that are pink!
-This state park is the result of shifting pink-red sand and changing winds that move the dunes up to 50 feet each year.
+Many people don’t expect to find sand dunes in Utah… let alone, dunes that are pink!
+Coral Pink Sand Dunes State Park is the result of shifting pink-red sand and changing winds that move the dunes up to 50 feet each year.
 This is a great place to use your off-road ATV, play in the sand, walk barefoot across the dunes, and go camping for the weekend.

-Goblin Valley is a strange and colorful place that is often compared to the surface of Planet Mars.
+Goblin Valley is a strange and colorful place that is often compared to the surface of the planet Mars.
 This is a place to see odd rock formations, learn about the wonders of geology, and go canyoneering down into the 70-foot natural sandstone cave of Goblin’s Lair.
 You can do this canyoneering route on your own (with the right skills, gear, and a backcountry permit) or hire a guide.
 There’s even a nine-hole disc golf course that’s free to play at the Goblin Valley Campground.